Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 What do you put on your Hair after Bentonite Clay?

 Hair will need to be followed up with a deep conditioning treatment.
-If your hair doesn’t like to be over moisturised you may benefit from doing a very Light rice water rinse after your conditioner or use a protein conditioner.
+If your hair doesn’t like to be over-moisturised, you may benefit from doing a very Light rice water rinse after your conditioner or use a protein conditioner.
 Rinse really well in warm water.
-You should not need to shampoo your hair after your treatment just condition and style as usual.
+You should not need to shampoo your hair after your treatment; just condition and style as usual.

 What should I do if bentonite clay ruins my Hair?

-First up do not panic! it has not ruined your hair it just needs removing and hydrating properly.
-If your hair feels heavy you have not removed the bentonite correctly or you have porous hair and it has been absorbed in to the porous cuticle and the clay has dried it out.
+First up do not panic!
+It has not ruined your hair it just needs removing and hydrating properly.
+If your hair feels heavy, you have not removed the bentonite correctly, or you have porous hair and it has been absorbed into the porous cuticle and the clay has dried it out.

 Follow these steps to rehydrate your hair after a Bentonite clay wash.